Table of contents

 The high fat content makes coconuts so interesting for the oil industry.
 They are also used to make margarine, process everything into coconut milk, pastes, or make flakes or grated coconut from the dried copra.
 What remains after pressing is used as animal feed.

-Coconut meat also contains copper , selenium , iron and phosphorus .
+Coconut meat also contains copper, selenium, iron and phosphorus.
 2

 Effects on health

+Is coconut meat healthy?
+In the growing areas, coconuts are a staple food and very important for the people living there.
+The coconut water quenches thirst, the flesh is very high in energy, it can be eaten raw or dried for later use.
+The leftovers are used in the tropics as animal feed.
 But coconut products are also widely used in western countries.
 Vegans in particular use coconut milk as a milk or cream substitute, the oil for cooking and baking or for the skin, etc. According to interested circles, coconut blossom sugar is also said to have many advantages over conventional beet sugar.

 Dangers - Intolerances - Side effects

 The saturated fatty acids contained in coconut oil raise blood cholesterol levels, which promotes heart disease.
 3 There are studies that show that coconut oil lowers blood cholesterol levels because it has a high proportion of medium-chain fatty acids, such as lauric acid.
 However, these studies used pure lauric acid: You would have to consume a lot of coconut oil to achieve the desired effect, which can lead to other side effects.
-Read more about this in the text about coconut oil (coconut oil, coconut fat) .
+Read more about this in the text about coconut oil (coconut oil, coconut fat).

 The praise of the high proportion of medium-chain fatty acids (MCT) should also be treated with caution.
 It is true that our body can absorb them more easily from the gastrointestinal tract into the bloodstream, which is why they are mainly used in patients with digestive and absorption disorders who suffer from energy deficiency and impaired fat absorption.
-But apart from that, the disadvantages clearly outweigh the advantages, especially when you consider that extra-enriched MCTs are often used for the aforementioned illnesses and not pure coconut oil.
+But apart from that, the disadvantages clearly outweigh the advantages, especially when you consider that extra-enriched MCTs are often used for the aforementioned medical conditions and not pure coconut oil.
 Experts also recommend the use of MCTs only for strictly specified medical indications.
 11

 A traditional method of drying opened coconut shells is over an open fire, which leads to the development of PAHs (polycyclic aromatic hydrocarbons) and 3-MCPD fatty acid esters.
 These are suspected of being carcinogenic.
 4